GENERAL ELECTION NOVEMBER 7th!

-NOTE: Poulsbo City Council has suspended committee meetings September through December and is now conducting city business via a special meeting before the regular council meeting.
-Meetings are open to the public and also available via BKAT cable tv channel 112, livestreaming via the link on city website, and Zoom: https://us02web.zoom.us/j/83052194361
+NOTE regarding City Council Meetings: At the mayor's urging, Poulsbo City Council has replaced ALL committee meetings with a "special meeting" for city business that immediately follow each regular council meeting (the first 3 Wednesdays of the month).
+Meetings are open to the public and also available via BKAT cable tv channel 112 and livestreaming via the link on the city website

 Poulsbo is full of caring, forward-thinking people of all ages, backgrounds, and dreams.
 Poulsbo for All Is a forum for information about local government and community concerns.
 See our monthly BLOG for more details and important links!
 Check out Poulsbo for All on Facebook.
-Join us in attending city council meetings and council committee meetings - become a participant in civic life!
+Join us in attending city council meetings - become a participant in civic life!

-Climate change (wildfires, smoke, extreme heat events and storms)
+Climate crisis (wildfires, smoke, extreme heat and weather events )